-The Rubber Overmolding Process
+The Silicone Rubber Overmolding Process

-Silicone rubber overmold injection molding process involves two steps wherein a completed plastic or metal entity is placed into the mold site of an LSR mold, after which the LSR is overmolded directly onto the part.
+Liquid silicone rubber overmold injection molding process involves two steps wherein a completed plastic or metal entity is placed into the mold site of an LSR mold, after which the LSR is overmolded directly onto the part.

 One of the benefits of liquid silicone overmolded parts and components is that the manufacturing process allows for the use of a non-plastic substrate, such as steel.
 It is important to note that overmolding is the only way to incorporate materials, aside from other thermoplastics and LSRs, into the injection molding process.

-Benefits of Overmolding
+Benefits of Silicone Overmolding